List of ThunderCats characters: Mumm-Ra

-In the 2011 series, Mumm-Ra is an Ancient Spirit of Evil who seeks to conquer the universe.
+In the 2011 series, Mumm-Ra himself is an Ancient Spirit of Evil who seeks to conquer the universe.
 Centuries prior to the events of the series, he used advanced technology and magic to enslave the ancestors of the ThunderCats and the Animals.
 He sought to have them gather the Four Powerstones for the Sword of Plun-Darr, a weapon forged from a star he had collapsed, causing the destruction of the Plun-Darr galaxy.
 However, Leo took the Warstone, which would become the Eye of Thundera, and rebelled against Mumm-Ra, defeating him and stripping him of the other Powerstones.
 After his pyramid spacecraft crashed on Third Earth, he was trapped within the pyramid as the stones and survivors spread across Third Earth.
 Centuries later, Mumm-Ra uses Grune to release him from his prison and plans Thundera's downfall, recruiting Grune and Slythe, as well as Pumrya after her resurrection, to obtain the Eye of Thundera and other three Powerstones.
 After Grune is trapped in the Astral Plane, Mumm-Ra has Slithe recruit the Addicus and Kaynar to restore the Lizard army's morale.
 Through a calculated scheme involving his agent Pumyra, Mumm-Ra regains the Sword of Plun-Darr and the Tech Stone while gaining a new ally in Vultaire.